-1. Have patients acquire their own equipment
+1. Have individuals acquire their own remote patient monitoring equipment

 2. Purchase and send equipment to patients

 While store-bought equipment like digital thermometers, blood pressure cuffs, and diabetes monitoring equipment have become more accurate, reliable, and affordable, they are generally not cheap.
 While patients with Healthcare Savings Accounts (HSAs) can increasingly use those funds to purchase remote patient monitoring equipment, some clinics have found grants to support purchasing and mailing remote patient monitoring equipment for patients to use at home.

 3. Extend times between patients for in-office vitals

 In locations where clinic offices are open and staffed, before and after normal office hours, patients can have their vitals taken in the office on a “drop-in” or “drive-by” basis.
 Patients should ask their healthcare providers if these options are available at their local clinic, and discuss the frequency and type of services that would best meet their patient’s healthcare needs and goals.

 Coordinating patient care with other providers at different healthcare sites can be challenging.
 Still, increasingly Electronic Health Records (EHRs) and EHR-based patient portals can promote effective and HIPAA-compliant sharing of important health information such as routine vital signs, glucose monitoring, and other important patient health data.

 Suppose patients are seeing different providers or specialists in other locations.
 In that case, even if those visits are conducted remotely, the patient should ask the clinic staff how their vital signs, and other health information, can be safely shared with their other healthcare providers.
 Sometimes this request is as simple as signing a Release of Information to allow secure data sharing between providers.

 5. Adjust requirements and expectations for vital signs